 Showing a Table on a Page

-In the Block editor you currently have to insert tables using a Shortcode block.
+Historically you would insert tables using a shortcode, so all sites made prior to January 2023 would have used this method.
+In the block editor, you can add or edit a Shortcode block.
 If you look at your table in TablePress you will see the shortcode listed with the table, something like [table id=1 /].
-Add a Shortcode block and paste in the code, including the square brackets.
+In the Shortcode block, paste in the code, including the square brackets.

 Just be aware that unlike WordPress pages there is no record of changes you make to tables.
 All edits are permanent and there is no undo option once you have saved the table.
 One thing you can do is to Hide rows or columns rather than deleting them.
 In that case the data is preserved (and shown in the table editor with a pink background) but is not shown on the live website.« Menus and Links Up Contact Forms »